 There’s magic in the unexpected.

-And finally, now every crab I eat in a restaurant will be a justified, delicious and appreciated crustacean, unlike those poor souls whose last views were the inside of my freezer.
+And finally, after my traumatic experience in cooking crabs, now every crab I eat in a restaurant will be a justified, delicious and appreciated crustacean, unlike those poor souls whose last views were the inside of my freezer.

 Anyone else have stories on cooking crabs?